 Emergency experiences are traumatic for all people, but can present unique challenges for individuals with autism and/or intellectual or developmental disabilities and those who support them.

 Quickly processing and responding to change and coping with stress are just some of the components of an emergency that may be particularly difficult for the ID/DD/A community.
-This collection has been developed and will be continuously updated to provide resources and support to ID/DD/A community members impacted by emergency situations.
+This collection has been developed to provide resources and support to ID/DD/A community members impacted by emergency situations.

 As you explore the Emergency Preparedness collection information in the tabs below, you will find topics such as:

 - Ways to stay up to date with the most up to date emergency information in Pennsylvania

 - How to be prepared for various weather related emergencies

 - Lists to help you be prepared for general emergencies

 - Important documents to help should you be experiencing an emergency

 - Links to important resources from across the state

 There are many types of disasters that can happen in Pennsylvania.
 Some of these disasters are natural catastrophes and some disasters are human-caused.
 Click the button below for an overview of these events in our Types of Disasters That Can Happen in PA resource.